Connect with us

 Shashlik

-Shashlik is a Russian variation of the kebab, consisting of cubed meat and vegetables grilled on skewers.
-The origins of the dish lie in the Caucasian Mountains, where tribesmen became fond of the dish in the 19th century.
-Today, virtually every Russian family has its own shashlik recipe, the details of which are often a closely guarded secret.
-The name shashlik originates from the Crimean Tatar word ‘shish’, meaning ‘a spit’.
+Shashlik, a Russian version of kebabs, consists of cubed meat and vegetables grilled on skewers.
+The dish originated in the Caucasian Mountains in the 19th century, and today, almost every Russian family has its unique shashlik recipe, often kept as a closely guarded secret.
+The name “shashlik” comes from the Crimean Tatar word ‘shish,’ which means ‘a spit.’

 Pashka